 A Kindle is a device, also known as an e-reader, that allows its users to read many different forms of writing and digital media on it.
 You can encounter different options such as having to download, buy, and possibly even borrow books.
 Therefore, you can almost think of it like a digital library that you can browse for as long as you need to.
 Until you find the right material for you, of course.
 Instantly, it might appear to many that Kindles are only used for recreational use, and for reading things that you enjoy.
-However, it is relevant to note that you can also use it for the purpose of learning and studying.
-This includes learning a language.
+However, it is relevant to note that you can also use a Kindle for language learning and studying.
 This article will highlight just how useful for language learning it can be.

 - Final Thoughts

 It can seem like a pretty daunting task when you’re getting started.
 There’s a tendency for students to read a few pages then give up because they don’t understand everything they’ve read.
 Don’t let this be you!
 Reading is one of the best ways to gain fluency in your target languages.
 It undoubtedly exposes you to a wider range of language than a textbook can.
 It gives a good idea of how sentences are structured.
 Reading also helps students get familiar with the nuances of expressions and words that you may find difficult to manufacture in the classroom.